yousshark/claude-desktop-debian/README.md

 The main build script (`build.sh`) orchestrates the process:

 1. Checks for a Debian-based system and required dependencies
-2. Prompts the user to select the desired output format (.deb or .AppImage)
+2. Parses command-line flags (`--build`, `--clean`) to determine output format and cleanup behavior.
 3. Downloads the official Windows installer
 4. Extracts the application resources
 5. Processes icons for Linux desktop integration